ClementTsang/bottom/CONTRIBUTING.md

   - You can check clippy using `cargo clippy`.

-  - I use [cargo-husky](https://github.com/rhysd/cargo-husky) to automatically run a clippy check on push.
-You can disable this in the `Cargo.toml` file if you find this annoying.
+  - I use [cargo-husky](https://github.com/rhysd/cargo-husky) to automatically run a `cargo clippy` and `cargo test` check.

 - You may notice that I have fern and log as dependencies; this is mostly for easy debugging via the `debug!()` macro.
-It writes to the
-  `debug.log` file that will automatically be created if you run in debug mode (so `cargo run`).
+It writes to the `debug.log` file that will automatically be created if you run in debug mode (so `cargo run`).

 And in regards to the pull request process: